locating and identifying

 You can see where Adelphia Gateway LLC’s pipeline runs through your community by locating and identifying the

 pipeline marker signs at road crossings and other locations along the pipeline.

-The pipeline route generally follows a long, narrow stretch of land, called a right of way, which designates a safe and clear corridor for the pipeline.
-Our pipeline right of way is generally 30 to 50 feet in width, and in certain areas parallels other pipelines and electric transmission lines.
-This right of way enables our workers to gain access for inspection, maintenance, testing or emergencies.
-There are restrictions within the pipeline right of way that prohibit certain activities, permanent structures and trees.
+The pipeline route generally follows a long, narrow stretch of land, called a right-of-way, which designates a safe and clear corridor for the pipeline.
+Our pipeline right-of-way is generally 30 to 50 feet in width, and in certain areas it parallels other pipelines and electric transmission lines.
+This right-of-way enables our workers to gain access for inspection, maintenance, testing or emergencies.
+There are restrictions within the pipeline right-of-way that prohibit certain activities, permanent structures and trees.

-Please refer to our Right-of-Way Requirements and Construction Activities Guidelines for more detail.
+Please refer to our Right-of-Way Requirements and Construction Activities Guidelines for more details.

-Pipeline rights of way are required to be marked with permanent markers that display the operator or company name, the product transported and the pipeline operator’s 24-hour emergency phone number.
+Pipeline rights-of-way are required to be labeled with permanent markers that display the operator or company name, the product transported and the pipeline operator’s 24-hour emergency phone number.
 Click here to see examples of various types of pipeline markers on the Pipeline Hazardous Materials and Safety Administration website.
 The telephone number on these markers is for your use if an emergency is suspected or discovered.

 - Lawns, flowers, gardens, low shrubbery

 - Agricultural crops

 - Utility lines such as electric, telephone, cable and water may cross rights-of-way